-This rule also applies to health-plans for the needy such as Medicaid and CHiP.
+This rule also applies to health-plans for the needy, such as Medicaid and the Children's Health Insurance Program (CHIP).
 Prior to the passing of the ACA, even these government-run programs had the option to turn down applicants who suffered from pre-existing medical conditions.

-The only plans that are excluded from this ruling are one that are “grandfathered,” meaning they are existing plans that people with pre-existing conditions may have purchased at higher rates.
+The only plans that are excluded from this ruling are those that are “grandfathered,” meaning they are existing plans that people with pre-existing conditions may have purchased at higher rates.

 In order to receive the benefit of the ACA ruling, these people would need to purchase a new health insurance plan through the healthcare marketplace.